awesome-p2p/masala/openwrt/README.md

 </pre>

 The images and all *.ipk packages are now inside the bin/ folder.
-You can install the Masala .ipk using "opkg install <ipkg-file>" on the router.
+You can install the Masala .ipk using "opkg install &lt;ipkg-file&gt;" on the router.

-For details please consult the OpenWRT documentation.
+For details please check the OpenWRT documentation.